BrownDwarf/gollum/paper/JOSS_gollum/paper.md

 # Supported model grids

 We currently support two precomputed synthetic spectral models: PHOENIX  (XX Cite Husser), and Sonora-Bobcat (Marley et al. XX).

+# Dashboard

+We have a human in the loop interactive dashboard which allows users to compare data to models.
+Specifically, the current dashboard is designed to support the latest available Sonora-Bobcat 2021 Models, which allows users to control sliders correlating with intrinsic properties (effective temperature, surface gravity, and metallicity) and extrinsic properties (rotational broadening, radial velocity, and a normalization scalar).

 # Acknowledgements